 - How many quests are in Skyrim?
 The radiant quest system is capable of generating an infinite amount of quests.

 - How to become a werewolf in Skyrim: Companion Quest-line starting in Whiterun.
 Look for the Jorrovakr.

 - Finding new Thu'ums: Go by random townspeople and show off some Shouts (don't attack them).
 If they've never seen it before, they'll exclaim their surprise or something.
 Some time after you arrive in any major city, a courier will give you a letter from an anonymous person giving you a misc. quest towards a word wall.
 You can also talk to Arangeir, after completing his tasks he can point you to more word walls.
 Some words can only be learned through the main quest.

 - Torches on the wall: You can pull torches off the walls in caves to use them.
 This is also useful when you are trying to sneak around without being detected.
 Removing the light sources will allow you to get around without being detected.

 - Followers light the way: Too dark?
 Give your followers a torch and they will use it when it's dark!
 Just remember to take the torches away from them or have them wait somewhere when you are trying to sneak, as the light will make sneaking a lot less effective.

 - Burning Oil: If you see oil on the ground there is usually a lamp you can knock on the ground to set the oil on fire.

-- Unexplored Map Markers: You can look at a rulers battlemap and get map markers for yours if you click on the little flags.
+- Unexplored Map Markers: You can look at a rulers battlemap (located in keeps) and get map markers that reveal locations on your map if you click on each little flag.

-- Companion Commands: You can quickly issue a command to your companion by looking at them and holding A.
+- Follower Commands: You can quickly issue a command to your followers by looking at them and holding A.

 - Power Attacks: Power attacks might stagger your opponent, preventing them from immediately counteracting, but only if they are not blocking.